 Housing costs in Mi-Wuk Village are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Because occupations involving physical labor dominate the local economy, Mi-Wuk Village is generally considered to be a blue-collar town.
-35.06% of the Mi-Wuk Village workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Mi-Wuk Village is a town of service providers, professionals, and construction workers and builders.
-There are especially a lot of people living in Mi-Wuk Village who work in healthcare suport services (7.64%), art, media, and design (7.64%), and teaching (7.42%).
+Mi-Wuk Village is a blue-collar town, with 35.65% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Mi-Wuk Village is a town of professionals, construction workers and builders, and production and manufacturing workers.
+There are especially a lot of people living in Mi-Wuk Village who work in business and financial occupations (13.60%), art, media, and design (9.67%), and teaching (9.37%).

 Of important note, Mi-Wuk Village is also a town of artists.
 Mi-Wuk Village has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Mi-Wuk Village’s character.

-Being a small town, Mi-Wuk Village does not have a public transit system used by locals to get to and from work.
+Mi-Wuk Village is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Mi-Wuk Village in 2022 was $48,651, which is upper middle income relative to California, and wealthy relative to the rest of the US.
-This equates to an annual income of $194,604 for a family of four.
+The per capita income in Mi-Wuk Village in 2022 was $75,998, which is wealthy relative to California and the nation.
+This equates to an annual income of $303,992 for a family of four.

 The people who call Mi-Wuk Village home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Mi-Wuk Village residents report their race to be White, followed by Asian.
-Important ancestries of people in Mi-Wuk Village include German, Norwegian, Irish, English, and Italian.
+The greatest number of Mi-Wuk Village residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Mi-Wuk Village include German, English, Norwegian, Irish, and Scottish.

 The most common language spoken in Mi-Wuk Village is English.
 Other important languages spoken here include Italian and Polish.